folkehelseinstituttet/Fhi.Frontend.Demo/projects/fhi-angular-components/README.md

 ### Use in your app

-After installing the package and all dependencies, add the following code to you're app:
+After installing the package and all dependencies, add the following code to your app:

 ```scss
 // In global css-file (usually style.scss)